ObolNetwork/obol-docs/docs/faq/dkg_failure.md

 In order for the Obol team to debug your issue as quickly and precisely as possible, please provide full logs in text form, not through screenshots or display photos.

-Providing complete debug logs is particularly important, since it allows the team to reconstruct precisely what happened throughout the ceremony.
+Providing complete debug logs from all peers is particularly important, since it allows the team to reconstruct precisely what happened throughout the ceremony.